ckundo/a11y-perf/README.md

 - HTML Code Sniffer: 274.5199999999995 milliseconds
 - aXe 931.7999999999302 milliseconds

+## Caveat

 It's hard to draw meaningful performance comparisons amongst accessibility testing libraries, since the coverage and types of tests vary widely amongst them.
-At the very least we can see that on a complex page any of these libraries will bring the framerate to 0 for at least a couple hundred milliseconds.
+At the very least we can see that on a complex page any of these libraries will bring the framerate to close to 0 for at least a couple hundred milliseconds.

+## Credit

 The markup and content used for the performance timings comes from http://www.html5accessibility.com/html5elements/, created by @ackernaut and
-@ThePacielloGroup
+@ThePacielloGroup.